In this tutorial I’ll show you how to install ROS Noetic on your Raspberry Pi 4 (also works with 3B or 3B+), with Ubuntu Server 20.04.

 Which Operating System for ROS on Raspberry Pi?

-The default operating system for Raspberry Pi is Raspbian, which is itself created from Debian.
+The default operating system for Raspberry Pi is Raspberry Pi OS, which is itself created from Debian.

-Unfortunately ROS is not supported (yet?) on Debian – NON, check + d’info.
-For now you can only use Ubuntu OS (and Windows + MacOS for ROS2).
+Unfortunately ROS is not supported (yet?) on Debian.
+For now you can only use Ubuntu OS.

 Once you have installed Ubuntu on your Raspberry Pi, you’re ready for the next step.

 Install ROS on your Raspberry Pi